-One of Lily’s favorite parts of the SeaWorld is the Sesame Street Bay of Play right in the middle of the park.
+One of Lily’s favorite parts of SeaWorld is the Sesame Street Bay of Play right in the middle of the park.
 She loves hopping around the bounce areas and climbing the cargo net.
 There are also Sesame Street-themed kid rides, tunnels, water play and more.
 We often visit more than once each visit to get the wiggles out usually before or after a show.
 A few rides do not have height requirements, as long as a supervising companion rides with the child.
-Check out our Guide to SeaWorld San Diego Height Requirements before you visit.
+Check out our guide to SeaWorld San Diego height requirements before you visit.

 Use Child Swap